sjdv1982/cloudless/GUIDE.md

 ## Master-to-node and node-to-master communication tests

 This involves one terminal on the master, one on the remote node.
 Repeat for each remote node.
+These tests are only necessary if Cloudless is deployed with remote jobslaves.
+They are not necessary if:
+- If there are no jobslaves.
+This is the case for "fat" graph-serving Seamless containers, that do all the work either themselves or delegate it to jobless.
+- If all jobslaves are local.

 ### Test if the node can reach an open port on the master